pat/drumknott/README.md

 # Drumknott CLI

+**April 13th 2025**

+Sorry folks, Drumknott is no more - it was a nice little service, but never earned enough to pay for its own hosting.
+That's not terrible, but after coming across [Pagefind](https://pagefind.app), I realised I could just encourage migration to that, and save both myself and customers a little bit of money.

+Stay safe out there, and look after each other! 🇵🇸🇱🇧🏳️‍⚧️🏳️‍🌈

+---

 Command line tool for the Drumknott search service.
 When invoked, it takes each of your compiled Jekyll pages and uploads them to Drumknott.

 ## Installation